dashluu/parser/README.md

     * `ASTNode`: the base class for other AST node classes.
 * AST traversal:
     * `IASTVisitor`: an interface that uses the visitor pattern to traverse and process each node in the tree.
-    * `IASTNodeCallback`: an interface that is used to run a callback function on each child node of AST nodes with multiple children such as `KnaryASTNode`.
+    * `IASTNodeIterator`: an interface that is used to loop over children nodes.
+This can only be applied to a node with multiple children, that is, it must inherit from `ListASTNode`.
     * `JSONWalker`: an implementation of `IASTVisitor` that displays the AST using JSON.

 ## Other components